HangfireIO/Hangfire.Documentation/configuration/configuring-logging.rst

 Console logger
 ---------------

-For console applications and sandbox installations, there is the ``ColouredConsoleLogProvider`` class.
-You can start to use it by configuring it in the following way.
-But ensure you aren't using this logger in production environment, because it's very slow due to locking that's used to ensure the colors are correct.
+For simple applications you can use the built-in console log provider, please see the following snippet to learn how to activate it.
+But please ensure you aren't using it in production environments, because this logger may produce unwanted blocks, since global lock is obtained each time we are writing a message to ensure the colors are correct.

 .. code-block:: csharp